 Transit Area of Milpitas, Calif.

 In European cities renowned for their public transit, fewer than one in four trips involve transit.
 More than half, however, involve walking or biking.
 Here in Milpitas, like many cities across America, walking and biking is discouraged by physical barriers that prevent people from easily moving around town without a car.
-In the Transit Area of Milpitas, those barriers include 2 major roads (Montague Expressway and Capitol and Great Mall Parkway), 2 railroad lines and a creek.
+In the Metro Area of Milpitas, those barriers include 2 major roads (Montague Expressway and Capitol Ave/Great Mall Parkway), 2 rail lines (UP and BART), and a creek.

-For most areas in the South Bay, congestion is not a big problem – but it is in the Milpitas Transit Area.
-By the end of 2020, a major transit hub in that area at the southern edge of Milpitas will offer access to BART, LRT, bus and Uber/Lyft along with provisions for cyclists and pedestrians.
-Unfortunately, 1) various barriers discourage access to that cornucopia of transportation options, and 2) already-bad traffic congestion in the Milpitas Transit Area will worsen as the expected 7000 new homes are occupied and the BART transit hub starts moving an estimated 25,000 daily riders (12,000 daily BART riders plus a similar number for all the other transit hub options combined).
-Driverless Vehicles without multiple riders will further increase congestion due to latent demand (by people unable to drive) and dead-heading (driving around empty to fetch the next rider).
+For most areas in the South Bay, congestion is not a big problem – but it is in the Milpitas Metro Area.
+In 2020, a major transit hub opened in that area at the southern edge of Milpitas providing access to BART, LRT, bus and Uber/Lyft along with provisions for cyclists and pedestrians.
+Unfortunately, 1) various barriers discourage access to that cornucopia of transportation options, and 2) already-bad traffic congestion in the Milpitas Metro Area will worsen as the expected 7000 new homes are occupied and the BART transit hub moves an estimated 25,000 daily riders (12,000 daily BART riders plus a similar number for all the other transit hub options combined).
+Expected as soon as 2023, driverless vehicles without multiple riders will further increase congestion due to latent demand (by people unable to drive) and dead-heading (driving around empty to fetch the next rider).

 Milpitas PRT by LoopWorks

-The Transit Area around the Milpitas BART transit hub is badly congested, densely populated, and rife with barriers that challenge pedestrians and cyclists.
+The Metro Area around the Milpitas Transit Center is badly congested, densely populated, and rife with barriers that challenge pedestrians and cyclists.
 A Milpitas PRT System is proposed to mitigate both the congestion and the accessibility issues.
-Using small electric vehicles on elevated guideways, unobstructed by ground-level conditions, residents from 7 separate housing areas could easily access the Milpitas transit hub (BART, LRT and bus terminal), the new elementary school, the Great Mall shopping center, and three city parks.
+Using small electric vehicles on elevated guideways, unobstructed by ground-level conditions, residents from 7 separate housing areas could easily access the Milpitas Transit Center (BART, LRT and bus terminal), the new elementary school, the Great Mall shopping center, and three city parks.

 Milpitas PRT Dual-Loop Configuration